 Upload the transcript from your most recent semester completed.

 An official school transcript is one that has the seal of the school or a signature of a school official.
 We can also accept it if it is mailed or emailed to us directly from a school official.
+An official transcript must have a signature and/or seal from the school.
+If the transcript is not signed, it is not official and your application will not be included for final committee review

 Your tax return does not need to be complete to receive a SAR.